abhyuday26/abhyuday26/README.md

 - 👋 Hi, I’m @abhyuday26
-- 👀 I’m interested in Web Development And Web Apps
+- 👀 I’m interested in Web Development Web Apps and Python Programming
 - 🌱 I’m currently learning Data Structures And Algorithm
-- 💞️ I’m looking to collaborate on ReactJS websites
+- 💞️ I’m looking to collaborate on ReactJS websites and Pyhton Projects
 - 📫 How to reach me sabhyuday266@gmail.com

 <!---